MongoPipe/mongopipe-core/README.md

 ```
 NOTE:
 1. Store obtained via `Stores.getPipelineStore()` can be used also to create, update and delete pipelines.
-2. You can also parameterize an entire pipeline stage/subparts of a stage and send a list/map/pojo/bson as an actual parameter.
+2. You can also parameterize an entire pipeline stage/subparts of a stage and send an object, array, pojo or bson type as an actual parameter.
 For example
-   When sorting on multiple fields the `{field1: 1, field2: -1}` can be provided as a Java map or pojo class
+   when sorting on multiple fields the `{field1: 1, field2: -1}` can be provided as a Java map or pojo class

 # Migration
 The migration will be started automatically on process start if using Spring framework (mongopipe-spring dependency required) or manually